Are you aware of my research via Ulster?

 My grandfather was descended from Ulster Protestants but he was not religious.
 His family were not Presbyterians.
-I have no idea whether anyone in the family hand any involvement in politics, or violence.

 In 1901, my Ulster ancestors were working in the Quaker Richardson linen mill in Bessbrook near Newry.
 As far as I know, the factory made damask.

 My great-grandparents and their children lived in the model village.
 My grandfather was not yet born.